Western Turkic Khaganate: Relations with the Persians and Byzantines

-During the late 6th century, the Turks consolidated their geopolitical position in Central Asia as the lynchpin in trade between East Asia and Western Asia – in which Persia and the Byzantine Empire were the dominant powers.
+During the late 6th century, the Turks consolidated their geopolitical position in Central Asia as the linchpin in trade between East Asia and Western Asia, in which Persia and the Byzantine Empire were the dominant powers.
 For much of this period, Istämi ruled the khaganate from a winter camp near Karashar.
 A timeline of the westward expansion of the Turks under Istämi might be reconstructed as follows: